ceph/ceph/doc/cephfs/file-layouts.rst

 -------------

 pool
     String, giving ID or name.
+String can only have characters in the set [a-zA-Z0-9\_-.].
 Which RADOS pool a file's data objects will be stored in.

 pool_namespace
-    String.
+    String with only characters in the set [a-zA-Z0-9\_-.].
 Within the data pool, which RADOS namespace the objects will be written to.
 Empty by default (i.e. default namespace).

 stripe_unit